Jack Draper

 Jack Alexander Draper (born 22 December 2001) is a British professional tennis player.
-He has a career-high ATP singles ranking of world No. 4, achieved on 9 June 2025 and a doubles ranking of No. 202, attained on 14 July 2025.
-Draper has won three titles on the ATP Tour, including an ATP 1000 event at the 2025 Indian Wells Open, and reached a major semifinal at the 2024 US Open.
+He has a career-high ATP singles ranking of world No. 4, achieved on 9 June 2025.
+He is currently the No. 5 singles player from Great Britain.

+Draper has won three titles on the ATP Tour, including an ATP 1000 event at the 2025 Indian Wells Open and reached a major semifinal at the 2024 US Open.

-Draper has also won five titles on the ATP Challenger Tour and seven on the ITF Tour.
+He has also won five titles on the ATP Challenger Tour and seven on the ITF Tour.
 As a junior, Draper was the runner-up at the 2018 Wimbledon Championships, ending the year at his peak junior ranking of world No. 7.

 Early life

 Draper was born in Sutton, London and brought up in nearby Ashtead, Surrey.
 His father is Roger Draper, former chief executive of Sport England and the Lawn Tennis Association, and his mother is Nicky Draper, a former junior British tennis champion.
 Draper attended Parkside School in Stoke d’Abernon, Cobham, from age four to eleven, while being coached by Justin Sherring.
 He then attended Reed's School, Cobham for two years.